 That shit is a work in progress...

 It took me 30 years to realize how important I am.
 My manfriend jokes all the time that I'm always happy / laughing or smiling.
-Maybe I'm not but I just choose to be happy.
-(I also have a huge crush on him and am still a little extra giggly in front of him.
-I'm a loser like that.)
+Maybe I'm not, but I do choose to be.

 There are probably 1,942 reasons to smile about and be grateful for in just 1 minute.
 If you forget those reasons make a list and read them out loud when you need a reminder.
 I know, but I do it and it helps.

 SIDEBAR: By no means am I happy 24-7.
 If I was, this business would be a complete fraud and I would be a liar.
 Neither of those are true.
 I'm just getting better at catching myself.
-With that said, sometimes self-pity and popcorn crumbs feel good but 96.9% of the time, that's also lame.
+With that said, sometimes self-pity and popcorn crumbs feel good but 96.9% of the time, that's ain't the way out.

-Honestly, WHO CARES WHAT IT LOOKS LIKE WHILE YOU'RE GETTING THERE, JUST GET THERE.
+Honestly, WHO CARES WHAT IT LOOKS LIKE WHILE YOU'RE GETTING THERE, JUST KEEP GOING.

 None of us are perfect.
 Who'd even want to be perfect?
 What even is "perfect" besides baby puppy breath kisses or getting all green lights on the way to your destination when you're already late?